Meet the enthusiastic, dedicated, and hardworking people behind Helping Haiti!

 Lauren first got involved with the Helping Haiti student chapter at Queen’s University while studying Global Development, where she was on the executive for two years.
 She recently graduated with a Masters in Public Health in Global Health from Simon Fraser University, and is passionate about fostering sustainable community development and making health care more accessible for underserved communities.
 She also holds a Certificate in Business and has experience in nonprofit marketing and graphic design, which she is excited to dedicate to growing and sustaining Helping Haiti’s programs.

 Alyssa Weber, Liaison

-Alyssa is currently an undergraduate student at the University of Guelph, where she is completing an honours degree in Biomedical sciences.
+Alyssa is currently a masters student at the University of Guelph, where she completed her honours degree in Biomedical sciences.
 She has always been passionate about working with underserved populations and has volunteered with a variety of charitable organizations in the past.
 She became involved with Helping Haiti after hearing about the meaningful work the organization does, and fulfilled many roles as a volunteer.
 Alyssa brings a wealth of experience networking and is dedicated to helping the organization grow.

 Maddy Shales, Vice Chair of the Board

 Madelaine first got involved with Helping Haiti while studying within the Concurrent Education program at Queen’s Univerity.
 Acting as the program coordinator for the Queen’s chapter (QHH); before joining Helping Haiti as Vice Chair of the Board.
 As a certified theatre and geography teacher, Madelaine has in-depth experience working with various NGOs to bring English second language learning programs to underserviced communities.
 Alongside, working as lead fundraiser and event planner for various charitable initiatives for Canadian and South American based NGOs.
 She brings this passion for community driven initiatives and accessible quality education to the Helping Haiti Team.